Incoterms: Rules for sea and inland waterway transport

 To determine if a location qualifies for these four rules, please refer to 'United Nations Code for Trade and Transport Locations (UN/LOCODE)'.

 The four rules defined by Incoterms 2020 for international trade where transportation is entirely conducted by water are as per the below.
 It is important to note that these terms are generally not suitable for shipments in shipping containers; the point at which risk and responsibility for the goods passes is when the goods are loaded on board the ship, and if the goods are sealed into a shipping container it is impossible to verify the condition of the goods at this point.

 Also of note is that the point at which risk passes under these terms has shifted from previous editions of Incoterms, where the risk passed at the ship's rail.

 FAS – Free Alongside Ship (named port of shipment)

 The seller delivers when the goods are placed alongside the buyer's vessel at the named port of shipment.
 This means that the buyer has to bear all costs and risks of loss of or damage to the goods from that moment.
 The FAS term requires the seller to clear the goods for export, which is a reversal from previous Incoterms versions that required the buyer to arrange for export clearance.
 However, if the parties wish the buyer to clear the goods for export, this should be made clear by adding explicit wording to this effect in the contract of sale.
-This term should be used only for non-containerized seafreight and inland waterway transport.
+This term should be used only for non-containerized sea freight and inland waterway transport.